 Raspberry Pi is an affordable, small board that you can turn into a tiny desktop computer.
 You can attach a display, mouse, and keyboard - that's all you need anyway.
 However, most folks are reluctant to try it since they assume that the installation is tricky.

 Many users either don't have a micro HDMI to HDMI cable or a monitor/display.
-Also, getting one just for one-time setup seems like too much of a trouble.
+Also, getting a cable just for aone-time setup seems like too much trouble.